Graham believes that from whom much has been given, much is expected.

 The ATCO / Edmonton Sun Christmas Charity Auction

 Graham was the founder and long-time producer of the ATCO/Edmonton Sun Christmas Charity Auction.
 The largest silent auction of its kind in Canada solicits donations, and then over three days in the Edmonton Sun in October, puts up some 300 auction packages for auction online.
-The auction raises $250,000 to $350,000, split between four charities: The United Way of the Capital Region, The Edmonton Christmas Bureau, Catholic Social Services and the Stollery Children's Hospital.
+The auction has raised from $200,000 to $350,000, split between four charities: The United Way of the Capital Region, The Edmonton Christmas Bureau, Catholic Social Services and the Stollery Children's Hospital.